massif-press/lancer-data/README.md

 },
 ```

-A character with a reserve will always have its associated action/bonus/synergy/deployable/counter avaialable until the player manually disables (marks "Used") or deletes the reserve item.
+A character with a reserve will always have its associated action/bonus/synergy/deployable/counter available until the player manually disables (marks "Used") or deletes the reserve item.
 If the reserve is marked with `consumable`, the reserve will be automatically disabled when any of the associated actions or deployables are used in the Active Mode.

 # Rules (rules.json)
 The rules file sets some of the base values of the game, but as of this writing additional values for the core rules are not recognized in LCPs.